 Chase Travel Portal vs. Capital One Travel Portal

 Chase offers greater value for its points when you book through the Ultimate Rewards travel portal.
 Points redeemed from the Ink Preferred are worth 1.25¢ apiece.
 This gives you an immediate boost in value.
 The 3X earning categories effectively give you 3.75% back if you redeem this way.
-Additionally, the Chase travel portal offers more redemption options than Capital Onee's.
+This doesn't quite rival the maximum of 5% back you can potentially get from the Spark Miles on travel.
+However, the Chase travel portal offers more redemption options than Capital One‘s.
 Besides airfare, rental cars, and hotels, you can redeem Ultimate Rewards points for various activities, such as tours, excursions, and cruises.
+It's great to have more options.

 Winner: Ink Preferred